ChapelR/harlowe-audio/docs/README.md

 Set this option to `true` or `false`.

 Controls whether audio should be preloaded when the game is started, or if audio should only be loaded as needed.
 In most cases, you'll want to preload it.
+You can optionally include a loading screen by placing the `A.preload()` method beneath your track definitions.

 ---